 What Items Aren't Eligible for Massachusetts Tax Free Status?

 Very few things won't qualify for a sales tax exemption in 2019.
 There is one thing on the list to pay particular attention to, though.
 According to the state's FAQ, "recent legislation excludes meals tax from the sales tax holiday exemption."
 Items exempted from the sales tax holiday include:

 - Motor vehicles, including ATVs and snowmobiles

 - Restaurant meals

 - Any single item with a price higher than $2,500

-While motorboats weren't eligible, canoes, kayaks, and rowboats without motors still qualified.
-Cell phones were exempt, too, despite the exclusion of telecom services.
+While motorboats were not eligible last year, canoes, kayaks, and rowboats without motors still qualified.
+Cell phones were exempt in 2018, too, despite the exclusion of telecom services.

 More Massachusetts Tax Holiday Tips

 Internet sales qualify for the exemption, as long as the item is bought and paid for during the tax holiday.
 Actual delivery or shipping times don't affect the exemptions.
 Additionally, all purchases you make must be for nonbusiness reasons.
 Anyone using a business credit card or checkbook will be charged sales tax.